Moving Image Industry Incentive Program - Video Game Projects

 Individuals who do not perform any work in Texas do not need to complete the Declaration of Texas Residency Form.
 Payments made to these individuals cannot be applied toward the incentive, and these individuals should not be included in the crew and cast count or listed on the crew and cast lists.

-The following must be received by the Texas Film Commission no earlier than 60 days and no later than 5 PM Central Time 5 business days prior to the first day of production:
+An application package must be received by the Texas Film Commission no earlier than 60 days and no later than 5 PM Central Time 5 business days prior to the first day of production:

 - A Qualifying Application, to be completed and submitted online;